 The antique tractor wagon accommodates wheelchairs as well as the visitors with the small children.
 The latter might find it the most appropriate option to visit the entire Flower Fields at Carlsbad Ranch as walking such a long distance might be challenging for the kids.

-Pick Blueberries During a Visit to The Flower Fields at Carlsbad Ranch
+4. Pick Blueberries during Your Visit to The Flower Fields at Carlsbad Ranch

 The newest addition to visit at The Flower Fields in Carlsbad is blueberries patch.
 Occupying two acres of land, the parcel adds deep blue colors to the vibrant idyll of the farm.
 The blueberry plot comes to life in late March and lasts though April.